 You’ll receive instructions from the hospital or dental clinic staff on what to do before the surgery and the day of your scheduled surgery.
 Ask these questions:

-- Will I need to make arrangements for someone to drive me home after the procedure?
+- Will I need to make arrangement for someone to drive me home after the procedure?

 - When do I need to arrive at the dental clinic or hospital?